 How to Conduct a Social Media Audit

-If you’ve been posting on social media for your business for a while, you might be wondering how effective your efforts really are.
+If you’ve been posting on social media for your business for a while, (and chances are you have because – well social media has been around a while now), you might be wondering how effective your efforts really are.

 • Are you reaching the right people?